-Component Weight Description 20% A cumulative final examination will be given based on all of the contents of the class.
-The exam paper may be composed of multiple-choice Final Exam questions, true or false questions, short answer questions, and calculations.
+Component Weight Description A cumulative final examination will be given based on all of the contents of the class.
+The exam paper may be composed of multiple-choice Final Exam 20% questions, true or false questions, short answer questions, and calculations.
 Students should rely primarily on in-class exercises to give them a sense of what they may see for material on exams.
-A cumulative midterm test will be given based on all of the contents Mid-Term Test 20% that have been taught in class.
+A cumulative midterm test will be given based on all Mid-Term Test 20% that have been taught in class.
 The test paper may be an open-book test in any form.
-10% Most of the assigned homework is taken from the Exercises in the II a ma a a a a a a a a textbook.
+Most of the assigned homework is taken from the Exercises in the 11 1 10% textbook.
 Assignments will be collected at the clearly stated date.
 Late Homework assignments will not be accepted.
 The graded assignments will be kept by the tutor for reference and won't be returned to students.
-20% There will be at least 2 quizzes during the semester.
-Quizzes may or may Ouizzes not be announced in advance.
-It may also be used as a way to check the Quizzes attendance.
+There will be at least 2 quizzes during the semester.
+Quizzes may or may Onigges 20% not be announced in advance.
+It may also be used as a way to check the Quizzes 20% attendance.
 Quizzes will test your knowledge of both concepts and the application of those concepts.
-The students will be divided into several groups to prepare a 10% presentation.
+The students will be divided into several groups to prepare a presentation.
 Each student is required to be involved in the presentation.
-Presentation The topics can be selected from the textbook or lectures.
+Presentation 10% The topics can be selected from the textbook or lectures.
 Each group need to finish a PPT related to the topic which is given and hand in the related resources to the teacher before the presentation.
-10% Individuals will be asked to participate individually in a question and Participation answer at least 5 times during the semester.
+Individuals will be asked to participate individually in a question and Participation 10% answer at least 5 times during the semester.
 The performances should be counted in their participation.
-Attendance 10% Refer to attendance policy listed below
+Attendance 10% Refer to attendance policy listed below Total 100%